MattechLab/monalisa/_sources/2-3_mitosius_prepare.rst.txt

    <br><br><br><br>

-If you already computed your trajectory and that it is scalled in the unit-cube (between `-0.5` and `+0.5` in each direction), you can make the following rescaling to adapt your trejectory for Monalisa.
+If you already computed your trajectory and that it is scaled in the unit-cube (between `-0.5` and `+0.5` in each direction), you can make the following rescaling to adapt your trejectory for Monalisa.

 For that you need to identify: